decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 export type FloatArray = number[];

 // Warning: (ae-forgotten-export) The symbol "PBPointerEventsResult_PointerCommand" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getPointerEvents" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getPointerEvents(): Iterable<[Entity, PBPointerEventsResult_PointerCommand]>;